Tacogamerman/Best-Bookmarklet-Menus/README.md

 Dragon hub was made by blobby and dragonmaster.

-TheEncoderDev's menu was made by Theencoderdev.
+EncoderDev's menu was made by Theencoderdev.